Co-authored with Victoria Bowers, Ph.D. candidate, Saybrook University.

 Meaning-focused coping with suffering is especially valuable.
 This category includes re-appraisal, reframing problems into larger meaningful situations, tragic optimism, and existentially-oriented ABCDE coping (acceptance, belief, commitment, discovery, and enjoyment/evaluation) (Wong, 2012b).

 Thus, we need a new model for flourishing in suffering.
 This model consists of six components, each representing a different virtue or attitude: courage, acceptance, self-transcendence, meaning, appreciation, and compassion (CasMac).
-This model complements Seligman’s (2011) PERMA model.
+This model complements Seligman’s (2011) PERMA model, which posits that wellbeing depends on positive emotion, engagement, relationships, meaning, and acceptance.
 It is predicted that CasMac is more relevant in adversities, while PERMA is more relevant in peace and prosperity.

 It is high time to empirically investigate this calm-oriented wellbeing experienced and sought after by millions of people in Asia.
 Wong believes that mature happiness is also relevant to suffering individuals in the West.
-Here is Wong’s preliminary Mature Happiness Checklist:
+Here is Wong’s Mature Happiness Scale:

-- Do you feel comfortable in your own skin?
-(Yes/No)
+- I feel comfortable in my own skin.

-- Are you able to give thanks at all times?
-(Yes/No)
+- I am able to give thanks at all times.

-- Have you let go of all your cares and burdens?
-(Yes/No)
+- I have learned to let go of all my cares and burdens.